uhub/awesome-lua/README.md

 * [norman/hops](https://github.com/norman/hops) - A lightweight, pluggable web framework for Lua
 * [luapower/glue](https://github.com/luapower/glue) - everyday Lua functions
 * [ladc/lgsl](https://github.com/ladc/lgsl) - LGSL: A numerical library for Lua based on GSL
-* [jie123108/lua-resty-stats](https://github.com/jie123108/lua-resty-stats) - lua-resty-stats - is a statistical module for nginx base on ngx_lua, Statistical key and values are configurable, can use the nginx core's variables and this module's variables.
-The statistical result store in mongodb.
 * [Isotarge/ScriptHawk](https://github.com/Isotarge/ScriptHawk) - A collection of Lua scripts and RAM watches for BizHawk.
 * [gzldx/lua-upload](https://github.com/gzldx/lua-upload) - 使用Openresty搭建的图片上传系统，使用fastdfs做存储
 * [gutschke/fido-u2f-nginx-lua](https://github.com/gutschke/fido-u2f-nginx-lua) - Example code for FIDO U2F authentication with the Lua module in nginx